lmcrean/Crocodile-Kingdom/issues.md

 This adds an event listener to each card, as well as restores the "click" event listener from ```disablecards``` function (used to disable cards when the cards match).
 When the card is clicked, the function cardAppear is run and the card is flipped.

+## 1.4.
+SFX Button

+### 1.4.1.
+Card-flip SFX does not always play on 2nd turn, if user clicks too fast

+Have tried:
+- [x] using a second sound file
+  - [ ] using console.log to see if it runs
+- [ ] compressing the sound files
+- [ ] looking up on Stack Overflow

 <!------------------------------------------------>

 # 2. CSS Skeleton Issues and Bugs